-In this post, I’ll take you through different cardio workouts planned to assist you to lose weight, even when you have a bad knee.
+In this post, I’ll take you through different cardio workouts planned to assist you to lose weight, even when you have a bad knee – How to exercise with bad knees to lose weight.

 Appropriate workouts for your bad knees should incorporate non-plyometric exercises such as sitting back in the squat and avoiding the plyometric exercises such as jumping.